mstade/markette/spec/introduction.md

 Reader:

-  Anyone reading PHML documents.
+  Anyone reading Markette documents.
 The reader may be human or machine; a distinction isn't made in this specification unless explicity noted.

 Writer:

-  Anyone writing PHML documents.
+  Anyone writing Markette documents.
 Like readers, a writer may be human or machine.

 Processor:

-  Software designed to work with PHML documents in some way; e.g. parsers and serializers.
+  Software designed to work with Markette documents in some way; e.g. parsers and serializers.

 [BiDi]: http://unicode.org/standard/reports/tr9/
 [Encoding Standard]: http://encoding.spec.whatwg.org/